Deals of the day-Mergers and acquisitions

+Dec 30 (Reuters) - The following bids, mergers, acquisitions and disposals were reported by 1330 GMT on Monday: ** Exxon Mobil Corp said it acquired 1.7 million acres for exploration offshore Egypt, with operations scheduled to begin in 2020.

+** State-owned China Minmetals Corp has ended talks with the southwestern province of Yunnan about taking control of the world’s top tin producer Yunnan Tin, according to a stock exchange filing.

-Dec 30 (Reuters) - The following bids, mergers, acquisitions and disposals were reported by 1030 GMT on Monday: ** Egyptian regulators have approved Uber’s $3.1 billion acquisition of regional rival Careem after agreeing to a set of commitments proposed by the U.S.-based ride-hailing service meant to reduce harm to competitors.
+** Egyptian regulators have approved Uber’s $3.1 billion acquisition of regional rival Careem after agreeing to a set of commitments proposed by the U.S.-based ride-hailing service meant to reduce harm to competitors.

 ** Metlifecare Ltd backed a sweetened NZ$1.49 billion ($996.07 million) buyout offer from Swedish private equity firm EQT AB after a property market slump and climbing construction costs eroded its bottom line.